 1. UpdateQuote

-Payout Provider streams exchange rate quotes to the Network every 5 seconds, indicating rates at which they are willing to convert USDT to local currency for payouts.
-Quotes include rates for all supported currencies across standard volume bands ($1K, $5K, $10K, $25K, $250K, $1M).
-Quotes are valid for 30 seconds.
-This continuous streaming serves both as a rate dissemination method and a liveness check.
+Payout Provider streams pay-out quotes to the Network, indicating rates at which they will convert USD to local currency for payouts.
+Quotes cover supported currencies across standard volume bands ($1K, $5K, $10K, $25K, $250K, $1M).
+The provider picks the cadence and sets each quote’s expiration; continuous streaming keeps rates fresh and doubles as a liveness signal.
+See Quote management for the publishing contract.

 2. Get Quote